pivotal/docs-tap/scst-scan/observing.hbs.md

 Job.batch "scan-${app}-${id}" is invalid: [spec.template.spec.volumes[2].secret.secretName: Required value, spec.template.spec.containers[0].volumeMounts[2].name: Not found: "registry-cred"]
 ```

-#### <a id="deactivate-scst-store"></a> Deactivate Supply Chain Security Tools - Store
+#### <a id="deactivate-scst-store"></a> Deactivate Supply Chain Security Tools (SCST) - Store

-Supply Chain Security Tools - Store is a prerequisite for installing Supply Chain Security Tools - Scan.
+SCST - Store is a prerequisite for installing SCST - Scan.
-If you install without the Supply Chain Security Tools - Store, you must edit the
+If you install without the SCST - Store, you must edit the
 configurations to deactivate the Store:

   ```yaml